openforcefield/standards/docs/enhancement-proposals/off-ep-0008.md

 * `"cutoff"`: The vdW interaction is truncated at a distance specified by the `cutoff` attribute.
 * `"no-cutoff"`: The vdW interaction is not truncated.

-The default values, and the implied up-conversion from `method="cutoff"` of version 0.3, are `periodic_method="cutoff` and `nonperiodic_method="no-cutoff"`.
+The default values, and the implied up-conversion from `method="cutoff"` of version 0.3, are `periodic_method="cutoff"` and `nonperiodic_method="no-cutoff"`.

 Other attributes in the vdW section, such as `potential`, are not affected.